aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 Bucket name: `cfn-workshop-s3-s3bucket-2cozhsniu50t`

-If you dont have S3 bucket, please go back to [Lab01](/30-cloudformation-fundamentals/200-lab-01-stack.md) and create one.
+If you dont have S3 bucket, please go back to [Lab01](../../30-cloudformation-fundamentals/200-lab-01-stack) and create one.

-### Reference VPC stack in parent stack
+### Create VPC Nested Stack

 The VPC template has been created for you.
 This template wil create VPC stack with 2 Public Subnets, Internet Gateway, and Route tables.